 Berlin-Lichterfelde West station, Railway station in Lichterfelde district, Berlin, Germany.

 Berlin-Lichterfelde West is a railway station in the Lichterfelde district of Steglitz-Zehlendorf, served by S-Bahn and regional trains.
-The building has two platforms and a main entrance decorated with pilasters and architectural ornaments.
+The building has two platforms and a main entrance decorated with pilasters and architectural ornaments in a villa-like style.

-From 1946 to 1993, the station served as the terminus for the Duty-Train, a special train operated by the United States military forces in Berlin.
-This service was part of the city's unusual transport situation during and after the Cold War.
+From 1946 to 1993, this station served as the terminus for the Duty-Train, a special service run exclusively for US military personnel stationed in Berlin.
+The train was one of the most visible signs of the Allied presence in the divided city during and after the Cold War.

 The community of curious travelers